gemi254/PlantStatus-LilyGO-TTGO-Higrow/README.md

 and the internal **soil moisture** and **soil salt** sensor.

 ## Main features
-+ Allow measurements using mobile Access point connections only.
-Synchronize time with browser
++ Take measurements without iternet, using mobile Access point connections only.
+(Synchronize device time with browser)
 + Configure parameters using an **access point** and **config portal** on startup.
 Uses
-<a target="_blank" title="ConfigAssist class" href="https://github.com/gemi254/ConfigAssist-ESP32-ESP8266">ConfigAssist</a> library to edit application variables
+<a target="_blank" title="ConfigAssist class" href="https://github.com/gemi254/ConfigAssist-ESP32-ESP8266">ConfigAssist</a> library to edit application variables.
 + Publish sensor values in a **mqtt broker**.
 + **Homeassistant** integration using MQTT **auto discovery** interface.
 + **Daily** measurements **Log** in a csv file stored in SPIFFS. **View** file in browser.